hallfay0/ScreenCoder/README.md

 It also supports customized modifications, allowing developers and designers to tweak layout and styling with ease.
 Whether you're prototyping quickly or building pixel-perfect interfaces, ScreenCoder bridges the gap between design and development — just copy, customize, and deploy.

+## News
+- We have released the post-training code (SFT + RL) used to align ScreenCoder.
+- We also release ScreenBench (https://huggingface.co/datasets/Leigest/ScreenCoder), a novel benchmark for visual-to-code/web UI generation, including 1000 up-to-date real-world sampled web screenshots and corresponding HTML source code with diverse topics.

 ## Huggingface Demo
 - Try our huggingface demo at [Demo](https://huggingface.co/spaces/Jimmyzheng-10/ScreenCoder)